Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Tags for Users
 ~~~~~~~~~~~~~~

-*Tags* can be used to set access restrictions on keys, and are an optional feature.
-They can only be assigned to user accounts with the *Operator* role.
+*Tags* can be used to set fine-grained access restrictions on keys, and are an optional feature.
+One or more *Tags* can be assigned to user accounts with the *Operator* role only.
 The *Operators* can see all keys, but only use those with at least one corresponding *Tag*.
 A key can not be modified by an *Operator* user.

 To learn about how to use *Tags* on keys, please refer to `Tags for Keys <operation.html#tags-for-keys>`__.

-The *Tag* can be added as follows.
+A *Tag* can be added as follows.

 .. tabs::
    .. tab:: nitropy